 Poverty rates as derived from EUROMOD are compared to EUROSTAT figures in Table 3.8 (Annex 3).
-Poverty rates using the poverty line at the 40, 50, 60 and 70 per cent of the median equivalised household incomes are underestimated in 2020.
-Meanwhile the total poverty rates estimated at the poverty line for all the percentages of median income in 2021 are close to the administrative sources.
-Taking into consideration the poverty line at 60 per cent of median by age cohorts, EUROMOD slightly overestimates the poverty rates for the people aged 50-64 years by 13 per cent.
+Poverty rates using the poverty line at the 40, 50, 60 and 70 per cent of the median equivalised household incomes are underestimated in both 2021 and 2022.
+Taking into consideration the poverty line at 60 per cent of median by age cohorts, EUROMOD slightly overestimates the poverty rates for the people aged 50-64 and 65+ years by 4.0 and 6.0 per cent, respectively in 2022.
 This variation can be explained by the cohort's sensitivity to changes in the poverty line.
 Consequently, this implies a higher elasticity, where a minor adjustment in the poverty threshold results in a disproportionately significant change in the AROP rate.
 Additionally, it is noticeable that there is no consistent bias over the years, suggesting that any over or underestimation is likely sporadic rather than systematic.
 Validation of some indicators was not possible, given that some external data was not yet available.